 Sarah has a passion for puppies and new dogs and providing owners with advice on their new furry family member.

-When Sarah isn't working she enjoys outdoor activities with her husband and two daughters, including bike riding and camping.
+When Sarah isn't working she enjoys outdoor activities with her family, including bike riding and camping.

-At home she enjoys walking her dog Zahli who is an Aussie Bulldog and full of mischief.
+At home she enjoys walking her dog Kesha who is a Labrador.

 Kelly began nursing over 11 years ago.
 She started off working in a busy emergency clinic where she completed her Cert IV in Veterinary Nursing.
 She has a special interest in surgical and emergency nursing.
 In her spare time, Kelly enjoys camping and spending time with her young family.
 Kelly is the proud owner of 2 staffy's, Shelby & Jett.

 You will find Kelly here at the clinic only a couple of days a week at the moment, but you can be sure she is smiling when you do see her.

 Chloe has been with us since August 2018 while completing her final year of studying Certificate IV of Veterinary Nursing.
 Chloe enjoys reception and assisting with the hospitalization cases aspects of veterinary nursing.
 Chloe also volunteered at a wildlife shelter prior to working here and has a special interest in wildlife.

 When not at the clinic, Chloe can be found at the beach or hanging out with her two dogs, Ziggy, a Doberman, and Dayna, a Beagle X.

 Kylie studied veterinary nursing at Box Hill Tafe and Graduated cert IV in 2000.